A weekend in Görlitz, Germany: old town streets, cafés and beer

 Wander the Old Town

 The fun part is in the in-between.
 Slip into a side street and you’ll find courtyards with vines creeping over the walls, or archways leading to little corners that look like they haven’t changed in decades.
 Late afternoon is especially good: the light softens and suddenly you notice tiny details you missed earlier.
 It’s not about “seeing the old town.”
-It’s about being in it long enough to let the details reveal themselves.
+It’s about being in it long enough to let the details show.

 Stop for Cake or Coffee

 Görlitz has plenty of cafés, but don’t expect trendy latte art or minimalist design.
-That’s not what this place is about.
+That’s not what this place is about!
 A good option is the café inside the Barockhaus - it’s tucked inside an old library building, and it has that quiet, slightly academic feel that makes you want to sit with a book.
 Order tea, spread out your map, or just watch people pass outside the window.

 Visit the Silesian Museum